Table of Contents

 Teams frequently encounter builds waiting minutes or hours to start during peak usage.
 Concurrency limits bottleneck larger organizations running multiple projects, while the per-minute billing model lacks transparency around resource utilization, leading to budget surprises.

-Github Actions operates as a general-purpose automation framework rather than optimized infrastructure for specialized workloads.
+GitHub Actions operates as a general-purpose automation framework rather than optimized infrastructure for specialized workloads.
 Teams running domain-specific tasks, whether AI model training, data transformation pipelines, or large-scale end-to-end and performance tests, often fight against platform constraints rather than leveraging purpose-built capabilities designed for their specific needs.
+The broader case for stopping running tests with your CI/CD tool covers this in detail.

 - No native GPUs.
-GitHub-hosted runners don’t offer GPUs.
-You can bolt on self-hosted GPU runners, but then you’re on the hook for provisioning, drivers/CUDA, upgrades, security, and autoscaling.
+GitHub-hosted runners do not offer GPUs.
+You can bolt on self-hosted GPU runners, but then you are on the hook for provisioning, drivers/CUDA, upgrades, security, and autoscaling.

-- Ephemeral runners & hard time limits.
-Github Actions jobs are designed to finish quickly.
+- Ephemeral runners and hard time limits.
+GitHub Actions jobs are designed to finish quickly.
 Training often needs long-running, checkpointed, resumable jobs.
 Actions will cut you off and wipe the machine state.

-- Scaling & cost control.
-Github Actions is a queue-based CI.
-You don’t get elastic GPU autoscaling, preemption handling, or job-level budgets common in ML platforms.
+- Scaling and cost control.
+GitHub Actions is a queue-based CI.
+You do not get elastic GPU autoscaling, preemption handling, or job-level budgets common in ML platforms.

 Both the testing and AI examples above indicate significant opportunities for specialized solutions that can address specific domain workflows more effectively than GitHub's generalist approach.

-All of that being said, the developer community isn’t just complaining, they’re actively building and adopting alternatives.
-What’s critical to understand is that different alternatives target different categories of problems.
-A platform migration (e.g. moving code from GitHub to GitLab or Gitea) may address sovereignty or vendor lock-in concerns, but it will not solve the fundamental performance and scalability limits of GitHub Actions.
+The developer community is not just complaining.
+They are actively building and adopting alternatives.
+What is critical to understand is that different alternatives target different categories of problems.
+A platform migration may address sovereignty or vendor lock-in concerns, but it will not solve the fundamental performance and scalability limits of GitHub Actions.
 For those gaps, teams are increasingly adopting domain-specific solutions that complement or replace generalist automation.

 - Gitea has emerged as a lightweight, distributed option that gives teams direct infrastructure control and returns ownership to developers.